Hiswe/hiswe.github.io/source/_drafts/vue-with-nuxt.md

 }
 ```

+…and you can use `$t('my-i18n0key')` inside your app!

-This is more boilerplate than expected and doesn't follow the `convention over configuration` pattern 😐
+As for now, Nuxt doesn't support a `convention over configuration` pattern for plugin 😐.
-But once integrated, it's mostly unlikely that you would modify it.
+So you'll have to write some boilerplate code, that would be mostly unlikely to change in the future.

-**What in fact looks like an unnecessary configuration serves in fact a very important purpose.**
+**But what in fact looks like an unnecessary configuration serves in fact a very important purpose.**

 Nuxt allows us to build `universal web applications`.
 This means that it should be able to bundle your code: